Carpal Tunnel Syndrome

 - Carpal tunnel syndrome is when the median nerve is squeezed (compressed) as it passes through the carpal tunnel in the wrist.

 - Women get carpal tunnel syndrome 3 times more often than men.
-It often occurs only in adults.
+It generally occurs only in adults.

 - Symptoms include weakness when gripping objects, pain or numbness in hands, and a “pins and needles” feeling in the fingers.